National Park Service, Thomas Jefferson Memorial

 • Aerial photograph of the newly restored Jefferson Memorial - gleaming white facade surrounded by a body of water.

-This project includes roof replacement, elevator replacement, accessibility improvements and reconfigurations of various spaces such as parking/bus drop off location, walking path along tidal basin, restrooms, bookstore, gift shop, exhibit spaces on the lower level, and ramp to the chamber level.
+The $2.5M est. project includes accessibility improvements and reconfigurations of various spaces such as parking/bus drop off location, walking path along tidal basin, restrooms, bookstore, gift shop, exhibit spaces on the lower level, and ramp to the chamber level.

-This included formal consultation with the State Historic Preservation Officer (SHPO), as well as formal coordination with stakeholders including the Commission of Fine Arts (CFA), National Capital Planning Commission (NCPC), and United States Park Police.
+The project also includes formal consultation with State Historic Preservation Officer (SHPO), as well as formal coordination with stakeholders including Commission of Fine Arts (CFA), National Capital Planning Commission (NCPC), and United States Park Police.

 Additional Information: